AzuObs/naive-workflow-manager/README.md

 # App Architecture

 The app is a fairly standard scala server that uses akka http, akka actors, and mysql.
-It is possibe to run the application from the command line and to make requests against it using curl
+It is possible to run the application from the command line and to make requests against it
+using curl

 This is the high-level lifecycle of a request:
 - Requests are received in the Route handlers